Ali-Mikael/Pen-testing/h7-sUp3rSeCure1.md

 Image resized.
 ```
 3. Power the VM back on
-4. `lsblk` to check if the disk grew:
+4. `lsblk` to confirm that the disk grew:
 ```bash
 ┌──(㉿)
 └─$ lsblk